Advance Registration

 2) If approved, submit a permit request through Path@Penn.

-3) Forward your instructor approval along with confirmation that you have submitted your permit request in Path@Penn to Colleen (cd0318@seas)
+3) Forward your instructor approval along with confirmation that you have submitted your permit request in Path@Penn to kacy@seas.

 4) The department will then approve the request in the system and you must go in and register for the course.
 The permit does not automatically register you for the course.